 Mind walls can be anything.
 But they are, most often, attachments – to concepts, which includes ideologies, beliefs, opinions, ideas, and preferences.
 These mind walls become barriers between people, with a very wide chasm in between.

 Consider politics.
 There’s likely no greater area in which attachment and bifurcation occur than in America’s political system.
 Republican/Democrat.
 Liberal/Conservative.
 Left/Right.
 Rich/Poor.
 Male/Female.
 Black/White.

 In short, Us vs. Them – the classic formula for every conflict since the beginning of time.

-And we believe it starts with the hate in our own hearts.
-If we dispel the hate in our hearts, we can prevent mind walls.
+Also, we believe that dispelling hate starts with the hate in our own hearts.
+If we dispel the hate in ourselves, we can prevent mind walls.
 Without walls of the mind, and with a heart full of love, we can then love the world…and help make it a more loving place for all sentient beings.

 That’s why we exist.

 Only Love Zen Sangha is a school of love.

 Now, we’ll be the first to admit that we don’t always live up to these aspirations.
 They will take a lifetime.
 But we do believe we’ve discovered a powerful way to overcome anger, bitterness, and hatred.